 RESEARCH OBJECTIVES:

 The overall aim of the proposed research is to understand how gap size impacts the reestablishment and maintenance of mixed-forest and regenerative growth.
-To do this I will investigate gap sites of varying sizes and compare these to closed-canopy sites in the southern Appalachian Mountains to assess (1) forest recruitment of the dominant species and report diversity and richness of shade-tolerant vs shade-intolerant tree and shrub species over time, (2) drought tolerance of the dominant tree species across the gap and closed-canopy sites using a greenhouse and phytotron cutting experiment and (3) soil microbial community structure, variability in soil temperature, soil moisture and incident PAR of the gap sites versus the closed-canopy sites to understand and predict the impacts of climate change on temperate forest resilience.
+To do this I will investigate gap sites of varying sizes and compare these to closed-canopy sites in the southern Appalachian Mountains to assess (1) forest recruitment of the dominant species and report diversity and richness of shade-tolerant vs shade-intolerant tree and shrub species over time, (2) drought tolerance of the dominant tree species across the gap and closed-canopy sites using a greenhouse and phytotron cutting experiment and (3) soil microbial community structure, variability in soil nutrients, soil temperature, soil moisture and incident PAR of the gap sites versus the closed-canopy sites to understand and predict the impacts of climate change on temperate forest resilience.